Protecting yourself from sickness and injury – so you can keep on earning a living.

 - While needing to part time with reduced hours due to the injury, her income protection insurance helped cover the part time loss of wages.

-- A year later when the doctors decided a surgical solution and Leanne was unable to work at all her income protection helped cover the full-time loss of wages while surgery, recovery, and rehabilitation occurred.
+- A year later when the doctors decided a surgical solution was needed and Leanne was unable to work at all, her income protection helped cover the full-time loss of wages while surgery, recovery, and rehabilitation occurred.

 - After successful surgery and rehabilitation, Leanne returned to work, initially part-time.
 Her income protection insurance again helped cover the part time loss of wages until she was able to full return to work and continue her normal job.
 At that point, her income protection stopped and life returned to a new type of normal.